-- (2) If you are enrolled in less than a full-time program, you are eligible to compete only if you are enrolled in the last term of your baccalaureate or graduate degree program and are carrying credits necessary to finish your degree requirements unless you meet the provisions of the experiential learning requirement exception specified in Bylaw 14.1.8.1.6.1.1.
+- (c) Be enrolled in at least a minimum full-time program of studies leading to baccalaureate or the equivalent (not less than 12-semester or quarter hours) and maintain satisfactory progress toward that degree, be enrolled in a full-time graduate or professional degree program (as defined by the school for all graduate students) or be enrolled and seeking a second baccalaureate degree.
+[Bylaws 14.01.2, 14.1.7.1, 14.1.8.1 and 14.1.8.1.6.2] - (2) If you are enrolled in less than a full-time program, you are eligible to compete only if you are enrolled in the last term of your baccalaureate or graduate degree program, or your minor or undergraduate certificate program and are carrying credits necessary to finish your degree, minor or certificate program requirements unless you meet the provisions of the experiential learning requirement exception specified in Bylaw 14.1.8.1.6.1.1.
 [Bylaw 14.1.8.1.6.1] - (3) You are eligible to compete during the official vacation period immediately before initial enrollment, provided you have been accepted by your school for enrollment in a regular, full-time program of studies and at the time of your initial participation, you are no longer enrolled in your previous educational institution and you are eligible under all institutional and NCAA requirements.
 [Bylaw 14.1.8.1.6.5] - (4) If you are a returning student, you are eligible to compete between terms, provided you have been registered for the required minimum full-time load at the conclusion of the term immediately before the date of competition, or if you are either continuing enrollment or beginning enrollment, provided you have been accepted for enrollment as a regular full-time student for the regular term immediately following the date of competition.
 [Bylaw 14.1.8.1.6.6]